 Blog

-10 password reset email examples and best practices for better customer experience
+12 password reset email examples and best practices

 We’ve all misplaced our house keys and know that sudden feeling of panic as we retrace our steps.
-Forgetting a password can evoke the same feeling.
-Thankfully, the solution is simple—people can quickly request a “spare key” in the form of an account password reset email—no need to stress or pay a locksmith!
+Forgetting an account password can evoke the same feeling.
+Thankfully, transactional email provides a simple solution in the form of password reset emails.

 What is a password reset email?